 T 310.286.3480 | F 310.277.7145 | email@example.com

-Mr. Kleinberg, a founding and the senior partner of the Firm, is among the most renown and respected attorneys in the entertainment industry.
-In April of 2011 he was feted as the “2011 Entertainment Lawyer of the Year” by the nation’s most prominent entertainment bar association in Beverly Hills, CA.
+Kenneth Kleinberg, a founding and the senior partner of the Firm, is among the most renowned and respected attorneys in the entertainment industry.
+He has been named by The Hollywood Reporter as a “Legal Legend,” and the Beverly Hills Bar Association, the nation’s most prominent, named him “Entertainment Lawyer of the Year.”

 Mr. Kleinberg is a graduate of UCLA and UCLA School of Law.
 His initial work as an attorney was for two years at the Federal Communications Commission in Washington, D.C.
 Mr. Kleinberg is admitted to practice in California and the District of Columbia.

-Mr. Kleinberg is involved in a wide variety of community, civic and philanthropic endeavors.
-He is a member of the board of directors and was the first chairman of the American Cinematheque, a non-profit organization dedicated to film appreciation and studies which operates the landmark Egyptian Theatre on Hollywood Boulevard and the Aero Theater in Santa Monica He is a long-time member of the Academy of Motion Picture Arts Sciences; the Academy of Television Arts and Sciences; the Los Angeles County and Beverly Hills Bar Associations; the Planning Committee for UCLA Law School’s annual Entertainment Symposium; and is founder and president of University Kidney Research Organization (www.ukrocharity.org) a non-profit organization dedicated to medical research concerning the causes, improved treatments for, and prevention of kidney diseases.
+Mr. Kleinberg is involved in a wide variety of community, civic, and philanthropic endeavors.
+He is a member of the board of directors and was the first chairman of the American Cinematheque, a non-profit organization dedicated to film appreciation and studies which operates the landmark Egyptian Theatre on Hollywood Boulevard and the Aero Theater in Santa Monica.
+He is a long-time member of the Academy of Motion Picture Arts Sciences; the Academy of Television Arts and Sciences; the Los Angeles County and Beverly Hills Bar Associations; the Planning Committee for UCLA Law School’s annual Entertainment Symposium; and is founder and president of University Kidney Research Organization (UKRO), a non-profit organization dedicated to medical research concerning the causes, improved treatments for, and prevention of kidney diseases.

 From 2014 through 2017, Mr. Kleinberg served on the Board of Trustees of the California Science Center in Los Angeles.
 He has been a member of USC’s Widney Society.